JetBrains/teamcity-sdk-docs/topics/spa-ui-plugins.md

 In TeamCity, we use React.
 Every component in the Sakura UI is a React component.
 Moreover, many components in the classic UI are the same React components but aged visually for UI/UX consistency.

 Similarly to a building process, we build the UI using small panels and bricks called components.
 Our components are based on the [Ring UI](https://jetbrains.github.io/ring-ui/master/index.html) library.
-We compose library components in order to build our UI.
+We compose library components to build our UI.

 Starting from TeamCity 2020.2 we share our "bricks".
-We expose some of our internal components and give an opportunity to use the Ring UI Library in plugins, as well, as other React UI Kits.
+We expose some of our internal components and give an opportunity to use the Ring UI library in plugins, as well, as other React UI kits.
 Therefore, if you decide to develop your UI plugin with React, there is no needing to stylize your own buttons or dialogs – you can reuse the components we use ourselves.

 ## Composing SPA UI plugin